SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP Red Blood Cells I Laboratory Investigation & Classification of Anemias, RBC Production_Rinker.md

 	- IgM - big blumps of rbcs can be formed

 rbc membrane defects
-hereditary spherocytosis- AD!!! more fragile and more suseptible to stress . clinical stability and severeityv
+hereditary spherocytosis- AD!!! more fragile and more suseptible to stress . clinical stability and severeity varies
 - defect in cytoskeletal proteins
 - ankyrin, spectrin
 - clinical signs - anemia, splenomegaly, jaundice, cholelithiasis
 - stable course punctuated by hemolytic crises / infection, or aplastic crises like parvovirus b19
+- no central pallor; mchc increases
+- using the osmotic fragility test, you see they're more prone to rupture in hypotonic solution
+- TREAT: splenectomy -
+- asplenic pts - need strep pneumo vaccines - **we might also see howell jolly bodies, remnant of dna that is left there by a lack of the spleen!**

+hereditary elliptocytosis- AD
+- defect in spectrin, making them more elongated.
+- spectrin normally are in dimers but this is interrupted. variable severity
+- spectrinn defect + deficiency = **hereditary pyropoikilocytosis** - basically not only dimers don't form, but you also get low levels of spectrin production
+	- all diff shapes of rbcs
+	- unusual thermal sensitiviy
+	- also in burn trauma seen
+-